codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ## Getting pull request quality and coverage data

-To see Codacy quality and coverage data for a pull request, follow these steps:
+To see Codacy quality and coverage data for an open pull request, follow these steps:

 1. Open the repository directory in VS Code.